 Enhancing cooperation on energy networks to allow for investments on large energy infrastructure which would find difficulties given the limited national outreach capacity.

-Exploiting complementarities of the energy systems through the Adriatic-Ionian region to improve security and competitiveness.
+Exploiting complementarities of the energy systems through the Adriatic-Ionian Region to improve security and competitiveness.

 Sharing resources concerning new power and natural gas networks and infrastructure would compensate lack of highly trained technical staff and human resources.